-Tons Of Celebrities Is In House!
+Tons Of Celebrities Are In House!
 Watching Super Bowl In Chrissy Teigen Way

-Chrissy Teigen and her man, John Legend was obviously enjoying the Super Bowl live at the NRG Stadium in Houston, Texas.
+Chrissy Teigen and her man John Legend were obviously enjoying the Super Bowl live at the NRG Stadium in Houston, Texas.
 Aside from being seated in the press box, Chrissy Teigen became the new buzz as she updated her followers with tweets from the popular championship game.
 Moreover, her snaps about food and well, basically live-tweeting the whole event was entertaining as she gives us a glimpse of the big game using the Chrissy Teigen way.

 Food, food, and basically food

 If you’re a celebrity like Chrissy Teigen, you get free access to these kinds of sporting events.
-But Chrissy Teigen wasn’t just there to watch the highly-anticipated football game; she’s also there for the food.
+But Chrissy Teigen wasn’t just there to watch the highly-anticipated football game, she’s also there for the food.
 Yep, her tweets started with food.
 At least that got us thinking to watch Super Bowl the Chrissy Teigen way.

 The 31-year-old-model posted a snapshot of what she’s chowing on while waiting for the match-up between the Atlanta Falcons and New England Patriots.
-In it was a plate of nachos and hot dog in a bun, Yum!
-Captioning the photo as, “HD 1” we had a guess that she would have been munching more sausages as the night wore on.
+In it was a plate of nachos and hot dog in a bun.
+Yum!
+Captioning the photo as “HD 1,” we had a guess that she would have been munching more sausages as the night wore on.

 HD 1 pic.twitter.com/jFvXyETDzg